svn2github/dotnetzip/Readme.txt

-Fri, 19 Dec 2008  06:03
+Mon, 09 Mar 2009  22:08

 Zip Library
 ---------------------------------

 This library allows .NET applications to read, create and modify ZIP files.

+The Microsoft .NET Framework lacks a good set of classes for creating and reading ZIP files.

+Sure, you can do it.
+With System.IO.Packaging.ZipPackage, it is possible to create a zip file - actually a package file.
+But the interface is odd and confusing if all you want is a ZIP file.

+You can also create and read zip files with the J# runtime, but J# is going out of support, the runtime is huge, and the zip classes have bugs and lack features.

-The Microsoft .NET Framework, starting with v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes new base class libraries supporting compression within streams - both the Deflate and Gzip formats are supported.
-But the classes in the System.IO.Compression namespace are not directly useful for creating compressed zip archives.
+By the way, the System.IO.Compression namespace, starting with v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes base class libraries supporting compression within streams - both the Deflate and Gzip formats are supported.
+But these classes namespace are not directly useful for creating compressed ZIP archives.
+GZIP is not ZIP.
-The built-in compression library is not able to read or write zip archive headers and other meta data.
+Also, these classes deliver pretty poor compression in practice, especially with binary data.

+There are other libraries out there than do zip files for .NET, but there are compromises with each one.

-This is a simple class library that provides ZIP file support.
-Using this library, you can write .NET applications that read and write zip-format files, including files with passwords, Unicode filenames, and comments.
-The library also supports ZIP64 and self-extracting archives.
+DotNetZip addresses that need.
+It's a simple-to-use class library that provides good ZIP file support.
+Using this library, you can write .NET applications that read and write zip-format files, including files with passwords, Unicode filenames, ZIP64, AES encryption, and comments.
+The library also supports self-extracting archives.

 DotNetZip works with applications running on PCs with Windows.
 There is a version of this library available for the .NET Compact Framework, too.